-Robust Digital Strategy: Whether you are selling t-shirts, building a data solution to cure cancer or developing the next social media platform, digital marketing is a key part of the equation.
+Whether you are selling T-shirts, building a data solution to cure cancer, or developing the next social media platform, digital marketing is a key part of the equation.
 Consider the information and technology necessary to amplify your product, customer experience, operations and marketing — essentially, anything that humans can possibly touch can be bolstered by technology.
-Your digital strategy shouldn’t just be about efficiency either; it’s about ensuring that you can deliver an optimal experience to your customers and team, while setting the stage for growth at every stage in the journey.
+Your digital strategy shouldn’t just be about efficiency, either; it’s about ensuring that you can deliver an optimal experience to your customers and team, while setting the stage for growth at every stage in the journey.
 Ensure that you’re thinking about the elements to your digital path early and often.

-Smart Hardware Investments: Hardware can represent a major cost center, so you want to be smart about investing in computers, storage and networking.
+Hardware can be costly, so you want to be smart about investing in computers, storage, and networking.
 Think of your hardware investments at the macro level, not just one computer at a time.
-We opted to use Dell Small Business for our hardware needs for a couple of reasons: 1). the cost was reasonable; 2). warranties and maintenance options were comprehensive; and most importantly, 3). at this stage, we don’t have a CTO or Director of IT yet, and Dell Small Business essentially acts as an IT advisor that will grow with us.
+We opted to use Dell Small Business for our hardware needs for a couple of reasons: 1) The cost was reasonable 2) Warranties and maintenance options were comprehensive; and most importantly, 3) At this stage, we don’t have a CTO or Director of IT yet, and Dell Small Business essentially acts as an IT advisor that will grow with us.

 Join the Alice community for access to resources that will help you grow your company.
 Alice curates content, tools, events and experts just for you, based on your location, stage of growth and other demographics. www.helloalice.com